• Skip to main content

 #10.
 Chin-ups

 Chin-ups exercise is excellent for the back muscles.
-Your biceps also get worked out in this exercise so that you can combine a back and bicep workout in your training routine.
+In this exercise, your biceps also get worked out to combine a back and bicep workout in your training routine.
 Also, the biceps and back both perform a pulling motion.
 Therefore, any exercise that involves you pulling weights or your body weight will require the biceps and back muscles.
 Chin-ups are a bodyweight exercise that is also a compound exercise.
 These are the best type of exercises for overall strength and athletic appearance.
 Finally, chin-ups are a great warm-up or cooldown exercise.

 #9.
 Dips